arup-group/arc-components/README.md

 For optimal tree shaking, always cherry-pick, i.e. import components and utilities from their respective files, as shown in the examples above.

 ## Flash of unstyled content (FOUC)
-When you are not using a Framework, a flash of unstyled content (FOUC) might occur in your application.
-This is an instance where a web page appears briefly with the browser's default styles prior to loading an external CSS stylesheet, due to the web browser engine rendering the page before all information is retrieved.
+A flash of unstyled content (FOUC, also flash of unstyled text) is an instance where a web page appears briefly with the browser's default styles prior to loading an external CSS stylesheet, due to the web browser engine rendering the page before all information is retrieved.
+The page corrects itself as soon as the style rules are loaded and applied; however, the shift may be distracting or even seem unprofessional.
-This problem can be resolved by using the built-in `noFOUC` utility method as shown below.
+These problems can be resolved by using the built-in `noFOUC()` utility function as shown below.
+This will only display the content once the document.readyState is equal to 'complete'.

 ```bash
 /* index.html */